 Conclusion

-Particularly, in 2023 thousands of tourists and Sri Lankans living or working overseas have begun to travel to Sri Lanka.
-Hence, many search for “Duty Free Sri Lanka” digitally.
-In this respect, Sri Lanka tourism authorities intendants to attract 2 million international travelers in 2023.
+Particularly, in 2024 thousands of tourists and Sri Lankans living or working overseas have begun to travel to Sri Lanka.
+Hence, many search for “Duty-Free Sri Lanka” online.
+In 2024, Sri Lanka is on track to meet an ambitious target of attracting 2.3 million tourists.
+This makes a significant growth from the 1,487,303 tourists it welcomed in 2023.
+By June 2024, Sri Lanka had already received 1,010,249 tourists, indicating a strong upward trend in tourism.
+In this respect, Sri Lanka tourism authorities intend to attract 3 million international travelers in 2023.
 This is a positive sign for the country, as tourism was once a highly lucrative industry in Sri Lanka.

 Whatever the outcome, be it a Sri Lankan visitor or an overseas tourist, Duty Free Sri Lanka has some attractive duty-free offers to avail.
 To this effect, alcoholic beverages, wine, and confectionery top the list as the most popular items for duty-free shopping.
-Having said that consumer electronics demand is on the ascendance and Sri Lankans working overseas in greater number travel to Sri Lanka for their vacations.
-Due to this reason, Duty Free Sri Lanka is a hot topic as it has become a key touch point to access the most sought-after products under one roof.
+Having said that consumer electronics demand is on the ascendance and Sri Lankans working overseas in greater numbers travel to Sri Lanka for their vacations.
+Because of this reason, Duty Free Sri Lanka is a hot topic as it has become a key touch point to access the most sought-after products under one roof.

 See Price